 All films/videos/dvds/etc. shown on campus must be approved by the Office of the Vice President for Student Services.
 A preview might be necessary prior to the SHOW DATE.
-Please provide a sufficient amount of time for film/video/dvd to be previewed and approved or for other alternate suggestions to be provided.
+Please provide enough time for film/video/dvd to be previewed and approved or for other alternate suggestions to be provided.
 Keep in mind, films/videos/dvds shown on campus for special occasions need to be rented from sources licensed to provide for public showings.